Marketing, Advertising & Content Management at CBA Learns About Supervision Models of Service Delivery

 CBA Blog Volume #9

 Becoming a full-time employee of CBA has been one of the best things to ever happen to me in all of my professional career.
 Since coming on board, there has been a huge learning curve in having a solid understanding in what CBA is all about.
 From all of the services we provide, to what our staff members do on a daily basis, there is new information that is always presenting itself to me!
 At times it can be overwhelming, but overall it is what keeps my job extremely interesting.
 This level of intrigue, not only spikes my interest, but also motivates me to want to immerse myself more in what everyone in the company does on a day-to-day basis.

-A few weeks ago, our Associate Clinical Director, Dyan Hyman, had invited me to the upcoming Supervisor’s meeting that would be taking place in Lexington on November 8th.
+A few weeks ago, I was invited to the upcoming Supervisors’ meeting in Lexington.
 The meeting, which was held at our Lexington office, happens once a month and is a great way for all of the clinical supervisors to come together to discuss their current agendas, regulations, along with any other pertinent topics.
 When I was first invited to the meeting, I was honestly not sure what to expect; being new to the field of Behavior Analysis.
 I was also unsure if I would be able to effectively digest and comprehend most of what was being discussed in the first place!